AMICI-dev/AMICI/INSTALL.md

     [System.Environment]::SetEnvironmentVariable("BLAS_CFLAGS", "-IC:\BLAS\OpenBLAS-v0.3.10\OpenBLAS-0.3.10", [System.EnvironmentVariableTarget]::User)
     [System.Environment]::SetEnvironmentVariable("BLAS_CFLAGS", "-IC:\BLAS\OpenBLAS-v0.3.10\OpenBLAS-0.3.10", [System.EnvironmentVariableTarget]::Process)

-The call ending in `::Process` sets the environment variable in the current process, and it is no longer in effect in the next process.
-The call ending in `::User` is permanent, and takes effect the next time the user logs on.
+The call ending in `Process` sets the environment variable in the current process, and it is no longer in effect in the next process.
+The call ending in `User` is permanent, and takes effect the next time the user logs on.

 #### PATH
 Now we need to make sure that all required DLLs are within the scope of the PATH variable.
 In particular, the following directories need to be included in PATH: